jklarenbeek/tangleai/README.md

 ## Overview

+TangleAI is an open-source fork of Perplexica and ment to add better docker support and a almost complete docker-compose environment that will speed development choices.
+This will probably only be a pull request upstream to the Perplexica repo.

 Perplexica is an open-source AI-powered searching tool or an AI-powered search engine that goes deep into the internet to find answers.
 Inspired by Perplexity AI, it's an open-source option that not just searches the web but understands your questions.
 It uses advanced machine learning algorithms like similarity searching and embeddings to refine results and provides clear answers with sources cited.

 Using SearxNG to stay current and fully open source, Perplexica ensures you always get the most up-to-date information without compromising your privacy.